 RAD (Rapid Application Development) is one type of incremental model.
 It uses the approach where components are developed in a parallel manner.
-It uses a rapid approach and gives an immediate product to the customer along with providing feedback.
-Few phases of RAD are- Business modeling, process modeling, testing turnover, and application generation.
+It uses a rapid approach and gives the customer an immediate product and provides feedback.
+A few phases of RAD are- Business modelling, process modelling, testing turnover, and application generation.

 1. Advantages of the RAD model

 - The process can measure easily.

 - It can increase reusability.